 Building a website with 175M users when the Internet had 600M

-After graduating Harvard Business School, James was stuck between two paths: work at a VC or learn about growing a company.
-He chose the latter and dived into a 16-year long career as an entrepreneur.
+After graduating from Harvard Business School, James was stuck between two paths: work at a VC or learn about growing a company.
+He chose the latter and dived into a 16-year-long career as an entrepreneur.
 His first company –of many– was Tickle, a viral media company pioneering A/B testing and other viral growth mechanisms.
 Tickle won many accolades including Webby’s fastest growing website of the year in 2002.

 Listen to this episode of Crossing Borders to learn more about how James exited Tickle and led many other successful companies.

 According to James, one of the biggest reasons for startup failure is co-founder disagreement.
 Finding the right partner is essential for a business to succeed, so it is important to look out for warning signs of incompatibility between founders in a work environment.
 James explains that it’s easy to romanticize the idea of starting a business with a friend or a family member.
-However, founders should experience working with them first for a couple of years to understand what they are like as a business partner.
+However, founders should experience working with them first for a couple of years to understand what they are like as a business partners.

 Learn more about work relationships between founders in this episode of Crossing Borders.